pubkey/rxdb/docs-src/docs/dev-mode.md

 ## Disable the dev-mode warning

-When the dev-mode is enabled, it will print a `console.warn()` message to the console so that you do not accidentially use the dev-mode in production.
+When the dev-mode is enabled, it will print a `console.warn()` message to the console so that you do not accidentally use the dev-mode in production.
 To disable this warning you can call the `disableWarnings()` function.

 ```ts
 import { disableWarnings } from 'rxdb/plugins/dev-mode';